 - Certain capital gains

 If you earn more than R 75 804 in 2018 (R 6 317 per month before any deductions) you are liable to pay Income Tax.

 If you are 65 years of age or older, the tax threshold (i.e. the amount above which income tax becomes payable) increases to R 117 384 (R 9 782 per month).
 If you are 75 years and older, this annual threshold is R 131 208 (R 10 934 per month).

 How do I get a Personal Income Tax Registration Number?

 You firstly need to register for Income Tax at SARS.
-Our professional accountant (who has a rich knowledge about the processes at SARS) will prepare your documents, get your Tax Registration Number and send it to you.
-The process follows:
+Our professional tax accountant (who has a rich knowledge about the processes at SARS) will prepare your documents, get your Tax Registration Number and send it to you.
+The easy process follows: